Please remember the courthouse has moved to 117 N Union Street. Access to the courthouse is from Union Street.

 Judge Gormley Juror Confirmation

-You do NOT need to report for jury duty on March 28, 2024.
+You do NOT need to report for jury service on November 21, 2024.

 Thank you!